shanmukhasix/LineageMapper/README.md

 # LineageMapper
-A simple Python GUI program that helps one to record and view his/her lineage.
+A simple Python program that helps one to record and view his/her lineage.